Statistical Analyses, Methodology, and Computer Simulations

 I have a strong interest in statistical methodology within the social sciences.
 Specifically, I am interested in using computer simulations to illustrate expected trends and results prior to data collection.
 I am also interested in using computer simulations to illustrate issues with current statistical practices within the social sciences.
 For example, I am finalizing a manuscript that uses simulations to illustrate difficulties interpreting mediation within structural equation modeling (SEM) as well as issues interpreting goodness-of-fit measures for SEM within the social sciences.

 In the summer of 2017, I had the wonderful opportunity to attend the Summer Institute for Social and Personality Psychology, sponsored by NSF and the Society for Personality and Social Psychology.
 During this intensive education program, I learned about the pervasive nature of social class (working, middle, upper) in the United States.
 Social class distinctions create different opportunities for individual growth as well as perpetuate dramatic cultural differences within the United States.
 These cultural differences influence a number of psychological phenomena and are an important component in understanding division and social issues within the United States.

-My dissertation focuses on observing this social class cultural variations and the effect they have on psychological phenomena, such as perceived control in education and the way we do and do not seek help to learn new materials.
+My dissertation focuses on observing this social class cultural variations and the effect they have on psychological phenomena, such as perceived control in health and education.

 Perceptions of Gender and Sexual Orientation